casp-a21/mp1-jinfei1125/README.md

-# Mini Project 1: The Sexist Job in 2021: Data Science
+# Mini Project 1: The Rise of Data Science in the Job Market

 Author: Jinfei Zhu